 In addition, from the team-management area (Volunteerism > Teams), a site manager can export the site's teams into a spreadsheet.
 That spreadsheet lists team IDs, team names, team leaders, team size (including reserved slots), and need/opportunity ID and title.
 It does not include information on volunteer hours.
 You can learn more about that in this article on managing your site's teams.

 A user group is a tool for grouping volunteers, students, and anyone else who is using your Connect platform to serve your community.
 Because user groups are not tied to opportunity responses the way teams are, you can create a user group separately from a response.
-When an individual (or team) responds to a need, then can then choose to associate their user group with the response.
-Here's what this looks like on the response form:

 Each user group must be created by a site manager.
 If you have a list of your desired user groups in a spreadsheet, those can be imported into your platform, which can save you a bit of time.
 Learn more about creating user groups in this article on user groups.